-Cheesecake for me, Brownie for Badger.
+Cheesecake for me, Brownie for Louis.

 Again, simple, tasty, well presented dishes with sensible portion sizes for both adults and children.
 The boys also received a babyccino as part of their set menu which made them feel quite grown up.

-Badger and I enjoyed our desserts after I took some photos.
+Louis and I enjoyed our desserts after I took some photos.
 However, there was someone that couldn’t wait any longer for his ice-cream…

 Finally, I asked the boys to tell me what they thought of their visit to Pizza Express.
-Bear in mind that when I videoed Robot for the second clip, I’d told him to smile for the camera!
+Bear in mind that when I videoed Rowan for the second clip, I’d told him to smile for the camera!

 *Disclosure: we were invited to Pizza Express in order to give our feedback on our experience.
 All views are our own.